theory/justatheory/content/post/books/genius/index.md

 The book is chock full of details like this, insights into the workings of science and the limitations of the mind.
-Feynman's insistence on good analogies, on making connections between the equations and the real world in which we live, are the perhaps better-known example of the same principal.
+Feynman's insistence on good analogies, on making connections between the equations and the real world in which we live, are the perhaps better-known example of the same principle.
 The reasons for this are practical as well as philosophical: Feynman insisted that if he couldn't prepare a freshman lecture on a topic, he didn't really understand it himself.
 The tools at hand were not yet good enough.